How to Become a Ophthalmologists, Except Pediatric in Maine

 Obtain Maine licensure or certification

 Maine may require specific licensing or professional certification for ophthalmologists, except pediatrics.
-Requirements vary by state — contact the Maine Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Maine Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Maine

-Maine employs 60 ophthalmologists, except pediatrics.
+Maine employs 90 ophthalmologists, except pediatrics.
+The highest concentrations are in Portland-South Portland.

 Ophthalmologists, Except Pediatric salary range in Maine